 Available in White, Clear, or Amber color

-Thankfully, Gorilla have also created a clear version, which has all the same bonding strength and versatility as regular Gorilla Glue, but dries completely clear.
+Thankfully, Gorilla has also created a clear version, which has all the same bonding strength and versatility as regular Gorilla Glue but dries completely clear.

 How to use Gorilla Glue (Instructions)

 Gorilla Super Glue Gel is just like any other CA glue, but the gel formula means you have to give the bottle a good shake before you use it.